isomerpages/psd-corp/press-room/parliamentary-replies/_posts/2012-02-14-post-Integrity and whistle‑blowing in the Public Service.md

 The powers of the Public Service Commission are also provided for in the Constitution, with other details of the civil service disciplinary procedures set out in regulations like The Public Service (Disciplinary Proceedings) Regulations.
 Under the policy, all reporting will be treated with utmost confidentiality and every effort will be made not to reveal the identity of the officer, to the extent feasible and permissible under law.
 If an officer has sufficient grounds to feel that he is being treated unfairly as a result of a report that he has made, he may submit a complaint to his Permanent Secretary.
 Therefore there are already provisions for the protection of officers who make such reports.

 I should add that we must also be careful to encourage responsible reporting and discourage malicious or frivolous allegations.
 Those who make reports are expected to identify themselves.
-If a report is made in bad faith or for personal gain, disciplinary action may be taken against the officer making the false report.
+If a report is made in bad faith or for personal gain, disciplinary action may be taken against the officer making the false report.&nbsp;&nbsp;&nbsp;&nbsp;

 <u>Conclusion</u>

 The measures I have outlined deter officers from misconduct and reduce the opportunity for corruption.
 However, even in the best of systems, no one can guarantee that corruption can be entirely eradicated and that there will never be cases of misconduct, as there will always be human failing.
-To sum up, there are multiple channels for raising irregularities.
-Independent bodies like the Public Service Commission (PSC), Auditor-General’s Office (AGO) and CPIB are involved in the process.
+To sum up, there are multiple channels for raising irregularities.&nbsp; Independent bodies like the Public Service Commission (PSC), Auditor-General’s Office (AGO) and CPIB are involved in the process.

 The recent cases demonstrate that there are strict rules, reporting procedures, and legal and disciplinary processes in place to maintain the integrity of the Public Service and the proper conduct of public officers.